Explaining the Driving Under the Influence Law in California

 For a first time DUI, an experienced lawyer has a good chance of getting your charge to reduce or dropped.
 The more details of the situation that you can remember and share with your attorney, the more success you can have.
 This could mean anything from recalling what the officer said to you or how they tested your sobriety or intoxication levels, which could all factor into the strategic defense to help you avoid losing your license or needing to go to DUI school.
 For example, many women charged with a DUI due to failing a breathalyzer test can have the charge overturned because these tests are calibrated for the average man, not woman, so false BAC readouts are common.

 If you or a teenager in your family has been charged with a DUI, an experienced DUI attorney will fight to get the best result in your case.
 At Leah Legal, we will make sure that you are not wrongfully convicted of a crime and put you in the best position to succeed.
-If you are located in Van Nuys and the greater Los Angeles area, contact our Los Angeles Criminal Lawyer at 818-484-1100 and let us fight for you.
+If you are located in Van Nuys and the greater Los Angeles area, contact us at 818-484-1100 and let us fight for you.